PoLaKoSz/SettlersJ-IV/README.md

 $ git submodule update --init
 ```

-- Open the `SettlersJ-IV/lib/termlib` folder in IntelliJ
-  - Build > Build Artifacts > Build
-- Open the `SettlersJ-IV` folder in IntelliJ
+- Run the `SettlersJ-IV` project in IntelliJ
-  - Run the project